jech33/11-ts-restserver/README.md

 $ node dist/app.js

-// Or if using nodemon in development environment
+// Or if using nodemon in a development environment

 $ nodemon dist/app.js